Andrettin/Wyrmsun/readme.txt

 - 4.1.4
 -----------------------------------------------------------------------

+* AI
+- Fixed issue which resulted in AI players being able to hire units from any civilization from mercenary camps (no matter the civilization of the mercenary faction itself).

 * Maps
 - Fixed freeze/crash when starting the Southern Baltic map.
+- Fixed issue which caused settlement territories to not be generated on certain custom maps.

 * Miscellaneous
 - Fixed a potential crash cause when processing triggers.